 - Muriatic acid

-The industry term for these products is pH Reducers.
-Some brands refer to them as pH Minus.
-When shopping, you must be keen on which product you want to use.
-Muriatic acid is more potent than sodium bisulfate.
+The industry term for these products is pH reducers.
+Some brands refer to them as pH minus.
+When shopping, you must be familiar with both products because muriatic acid is more potent than sodium bisulfate.

 Is It Safe?